bohendo/evm-notes/README.md

 ```
 I = Execution Environment = {
-  a: address of the account which owns the executing code
+  a: `address(this)` address of the account which owns the executing code
-  o: original sender of the tx that initialized this execution
+  o: `tx.origin` original sender of the tx that initialized this execution
-  p: price of gas
+  p: `tx.gasPrice` price of gas
   d: data aka byte array of method id & args
   s: sender of this tx or initiator of this execution
   v: value send along w this execution or transaction